miriukaLab/celldeath/README.md

 # **celldeath**

-A simple python script based on deep learning optimized for classifying cell death in transmitted light microscopy images.
+Python-based deep learning model optimized for classifying cultures undergoing cell death or not in transmitted light microscopy images.
 <img src="./img.png" align="right" height="200" width="200" >

 Our goal is to provide a tool for researchers with none or minimal idea of deep learning.

 &nbsp;
 ## Getting Started